nasa/Common-Metadata-Repository/spatial-lib/README.md

 ## Command line Interface

 A command line interface is available for getting direct access to some of the functions inside the library.
-This is used to ensure that external processing tools can use the exact same algorithum as is being used in CMR.
+This is used to ensure that external processing tools can use the exact same algorithm as is being used in CMR.
 Currently only one function is exposed:

 **find-lr**: "Finds the 'largest' interior rectangle (LR) of the polygon.
 This is not the provably largest interior rectangle for a polygon.
 It uses a simpler algorithm that works well for simple 4 point rings and less well for more points.
 It should always find a LR for any ring of arbitrary polygon."